kk3039/Operating-Systems/README.txt

 Qiaoyu Liao <qliao@wpi.edu>

 *************************************
+This project is to implement a basic shell.
+It contains three phases:
+	1. single command
+	2. basic shell
+	3. command shell with background execution

 run 'make' to compile three phases.
+Below also includes our data.

 ===================PHASE 1=====================
 run 'make runCommand' to compile only this phase